 Firstly create a Steam account, download and install rFactor 2 here

-Then you will need to purchase the incredible BMW MS CS here.
+Then you will need to purchase the incredible BMW M2 CS here.

 Once installed, we suggest you set up your wheel and options in single player.